09 Jun The history of kinesiology

 For instance, he found the pectoralis major clavicular (PMC), the chest muscle that connects to the collar bone, would generally test weak in clients who complained of stomach ulcers.
 He would apply certain chiropractic manipulations for the treatment of ulcers and reassess the strength of the PMC muscles.
 The change in muscle response was immediate and visible and the physical complaint often improved quickly.

 Dr. Goodheart started looking for answers in other areas.
 His quest led him to the work of an early American osteopath, Frank Chapman, who had observed that many of the symptoms of disease had their origins in sluggish lymph flow.
 Lymph is the bodily fluid that carries nutrients to tissues and organs and carries toxins away.
 Sluggish lymph flow means that over time, tissues become more toxic and less functional.
 Chapman published his findings in the 1930’s and called his work the Chapman Reflex Points.

-Working primarily with the Chapman and Bennett Reflex Points as well as the many other techniques that he had discovered, Dr. Goodheart was able to assign specific points to specific Muscle weaknesses.
-This marked the beginning of the new science of Applied Kinesiology which is now used by trained professionals to bring health and harmony into people lives.
+Working primarily with the Bennett Reflex Points on the head and upper chest, he was able to assign specific Bennett Reflex points to specific Muscle weaknesses.
+This marked the beginning of the new science of Applied Kinesiology.

 Touch For Health.(TFH)

 Despite huge resistance form the AK community, John Thie started to teach the basic principles of Touch for Health in workshops that could be taken over a couple of weekends by anyone.
 Often his very simple system could produce profoundly positive health outcomes.
 From California, it quickly spread throughout the United States and from there to many other countries across the world.
 Now there are millions of people in over 50 countries who know about Touch for Health and who can practice it with great effect in the comfort of their own home.